TashaTJ/PP2-snake/README.md

 The game lives within a one page site with 3 different 'screens', that the user navigates through to engage with the game.

-- Screen 1  The Home screen - offers one main play button, to access the game screen, and simple game instructions
+- Screen 1  The Home Screen - offers one main play button, to access the game screen, and simple game instructions
-- Screen 2  The game screen - has a game area and control buttons
+- Screen 2  The Game Screen - has a game area and control buttons
-- screen 3 The game over screen - informs the user the game is over, and their current score
+- screen 3 The Game Over Screen - informs the user the game is over, and their current score

 Screens 2 and 3 have a top bar which offers a route back to the home page, and a toggle sound mute button.
-Upon the snake's collision with either a wall or itself, the user is automatically taken to the game over screen that on closure gives the option to navigate back to the home screen.
+Upon the snake's collision with either a wall or itself, the user is automatically taken to the game over screen that on closure, takes you automatically back to the homepage for the play button.

 ## Design Choices